aegrumet/umbilical/README.md

 ## podping websocket API

-Proxies podpings from [Livewire's podping websocket service](https://livewire.io/podping-via-websockets/) via websocket while online.
+Proxies podpings from [Livewire's podping websocket service](https://livewire.io/podping-via-websockets/) via websocket to connected clients.

 By default, all podpings are filtered out.
-Callers must subscribe to URLs or IRIs of interest.
+Clients must subscribe to URLs or IRIs of interest.

 Also, clients MUST respond to a ping message with a pong message.
-If a client fails to respond to a ping message, it will be disconnected.
+If a client fails to respond, it will be disconnected.
 Pings and Pongs are simple JSON objects having top-level `ping` and `pong` properties, respectively.

-Messages are passed unmodified using Livewire's format as either `PodpingV0` or `PodpingV1` (see the post linked above for details).
+Podping messages are passed unmodified using Livewire's format as either `PodpingV0` or `PodpingV1` (see the post linked above for details).

 Websocket Endpoint: `/API/websocket/podping`

 API:

-- `addRssUrls(string[])`: subscribe to podpings whose URLs (v0.x) or IRIs (v1.x) match the given strings exactly
+- `addRssUrls(string[])`: subscribe to podpings whose URLs (v0.x) or IRIs (v1.x) match the given strings
-- `deleteRssUrls(string[])`: unsubscribe from podpings whose URLs (v0.x) or IRIs (v1.x) match the given strings exactly
+- `deleteRssUrls(string[])`: unsubscribe from podpings whose URLs (v0.x) or IRIs (v1.x) match the given strings

+For matching purposes, url schemes and trailing slashes are ignored.

 ## podping webpush API (experimental)